 Montalbano said those kinds of ventures are also key to the future.

 In a column published in Industry Week, Harry Moser, the founder and president of the Reshoring Initiative, said the push to bring back jobs got off to a good start under President Donald Trump due to tax cuts and reductions in regulations.

 However, Moser wrote, tariff policies and other uncertainty put a damper on that progress.

 The COVID-19 pandemic of 2020, ironically, actually helped U.S. manufacturing.
 Moser said that the pandemic encouraged local production with shorter supply chains and fewer people handling merchandise.

 Moser appears to be cautiously optimistic about the administration of President Joe Biden.

 The new president is promising 5 million new manufacturing jobs.
 Moser said the nation will need to reduce manufacturing costs, improve worker skills and strengthen the U.S. dollar to get there.

 Moser wrote that expanding the Affordable Care Act is a positive, but he cautioned against raising corporate taxes or instituting a $15 per hour minimum wage.

-Montalbano says the infrastructure program being proposed by Biden could be helpful because of the jobs it could create not only in the actual construction but also in the materials that would be needed.
+Montalbano says the infrastructure program that was approved in 2021 could be helpful because of the jobs it could create not only in the actual construction but also in the materials that would be needed.

 There are signs that some American industries are catching on to all this.